JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 **Creates a new dataset with the average of each variable for each activity and each subject**

-1. Groups the tidy data table created in step 4 by 'subject' and 'activity'.
+1. Groups the tidy data table created in the previous step by 'subject' and 'activity'.
 2. Calculates the average of each variable.
 3. Writes the data into a text file located in the current working directory.